ALiOSDev/ALTableView/README.md

 Download
 --------

 This framework is still on development.
-We cannot guarantee yet that all their funcionalities work.
+We cannot guarantee yet that all the features work.

 Authors
 --------